top of page

 Harvey was born in Verulam in Natal on the July 8, 1861.
 During the second Anglo Boer War Harvey and his good friend Dr O’Reilly was arrested on October 12, 1900 and sent to Cape Town.
 Reports came out that Harvey used his farm as a Boer Post Office, and that the letters had been taking there secretly in the Doctor’s cart.
 Dr O’Reilly and Harvey where both members of the Red Cross.

-Source: Article written by Eugene Viljoen in the 2nd of March edition of the Heidelberg Herald.
+• Primary Historiography: Derived from the news article written by journalist Eugene Viljoen published in the 2 March 2022 edition of the Heidelberg Nigel Heraut.

 bottom of page